The information on Brexitloket.nl is based on the agreement between the EU and the UK.

 Dutch Customs declaration

-Do you often export to or import from the UK?Then it is useful to apply for Authorised Economic Operator (AEO) status (in Dutch).
+Then it is useful to apply for Authorised Economic Operator (AEO) status.
 This offers you various advantages in the field of international trade, such as fewer physical checks and priority checks.

-Do you have little experience with international trade?Then consider outsourcing your customs declaration to a forwarder or carrier (in Dutch).
+Then consider outsourcing your customs declaration to a forwarder or carrier (in Dutch).

 As you can see in the to-do list above, you must register your products with both Dutch and British customs.
 You need a UK representative to file the declaration in the UK.
 He or she needs a British EORI number (customs number) for this.
 The representative bears the risks.
 So make agreements about the risks and how to cover them.
 Are you unable to make agreements?
 Then you can do the import declaration on the British side yourself.
 Then open a branch in the UK (in Dutch) and apply for a UK EORI number.
 Do you handle customs formalities in the UK yourself?
 And do you want to make use of the preferential tariffs resulting from the trade agreement?
 Then you must comply with the applicable rules of origin.
-Read more about UK Customs in the article "New Rules: UK Customs" (in Dutch).

 Freight Forwarder Selection Tool